Adapted Driving Services for Disabilities or Injuries

 - Dependent passenger evaluations.
 Get recommendations on vehicle modifications for mobility restrictions due to physical and/or cognitive deficits.
 Designed for people in wheelchairs using van or minivans, these sessions provide modifications for clients and their family members.
 Clients get recommendations for modifying new, used and rental vehicles and resources about funding.

 - Van driving evaluations.
 The team makes recommendations for people able to operate a vehicle, but requiring a van or minivan to transport their wheelchair or accommodate their disability.
 Clients may drive from their wheelchair or a powered transfer seat.
 The evaluation includes a pre-assessment of physical and cognitive abilities associated with driving, as well as an on-the-road assessment.

 - High-tech van driving evaluations.
 Get recommendations for people with extremely limited functional abilities but who are able to drive using advanced technological solutions, like a joystick, touchpad controls, and brake and steering wheel modifications.
 Shepherd Center has access to the most technically advanced driving systems on the market.
 These technologies especially benefit clients with high-level spinal cord injuries and those with disabilities limiting range of motion and proximal strength.

 - Car driving evaluations.
 This service helps people able to independently transfer and load a wheelchair (if they use one) into a car.
 The evaluation process includes pre-assessments of physical and cognitive abilities required for driving and an on-the-road assessment.

 A doctor’s referral is required before scheduling an appointment for Shepherd Center’s adaptive driving services.
-We accept a doctor’s order requesting a “PT/OT driving evaluation” or the completed Driver Rehabilitation Referral form.
+We accept a doctor’s order requesting a “PT/OT driving evaluation” or a completed Assistive Technology Referral Form from your physician.

 Please complete the following steps to schedule your appointment:

 - Ask your doctor to send a copy of your medical history listing your chronic (long-term) and acute (short-term) illness.
 Fax records to Shepherd Center at 404-350-7356.

 When all needed forms are received, Shepherd Center will contact you to schedule an appointment.
 Contact Shepherd Center directly with questions about scheduling an appointment by calling 404-350-7760.